UltraEngine/Documentation/CPP/EmitEvent.md

 | height | Y component of event size |
 | extra | event extra data |
 | text | event text data |

+## Returns

+If any event listener callback triggered by this event returns false, the function will return false, otherwise true is returned.

 ## Example